ckaestne/seaibib/README.md

 > Discussion of SE challenges in deep learning projects.
 Useful list of challenges, apparently grounded in interviews with engineers in 7 projects.
 The discussion remains rather abstract with little explicit grounding in the interview data.

-Stoica, Ion, Dawn Song, Raluca Ada Popa, David Patterson, Michael W. Mahoney, Randy Katz, Anthony D. Joseph et al. "[A Berkeley view of systems challenges for AI](https://arxiv.org/pdf/1712.05855)." arXiv:1712.05855 (2017).

-> High-level position paper, often focused on robotics.

 Hermann, Jeremy, Mike Del Balso, Rene Schmidt, and Jakob Holdgaard Thomsen.
-2017.
-“Meet Michelangelo: Uber’s Machine Learning Platform.”
+2017. “[Meet Michelangelo: Uber’s Machine Learning Platform](https://eng.uber.com/michelangelo-machine-learning-platform/).”
 Uber Engineering Blog.
-September 5, 2017. https://eng.uber.com/michelangelo/.
+September 5, 2017. .

 > Interesting blog post about the ML infrastructure at Uber and the challenges of building production systems.